|Semester 3, 2021 Online|

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at

-This course provides business, commerce and information technology practitioners with the opportunity to explore core information systems concepts, within the context of business and information technology, to enable effective application of business information systems as support tools within their profession.
+This course provides business and information technology practitioners with the opportunity to explore core information systems concepts, within the context of business and information technology, to enable effective application of business information systems as support tools within their profession.
 Participants will explore core concepts of business information systems; and will be able to develop a range of business information systems practical skills.
 Participants will also be able to communicate the findings from these information systems to appropriate audiences.
-Participants will apply their knowledge of core information systems concepts through a structured report developed for a specified audience and through short answer and case study based critical thinking questions within an examination context.
+Participants will apply theoretical and real-world practical knowledge of core information systems concepts.
+This course provides students with a foundation that is further built on in other information systems subjects.

 On successful completion of this course students should be able to:

-- communicate information systems concepts to both technical and non-technical audiences within a business context.
+- communicate practical solutions to issues dealing with implementation of appropriate information systems to both technical and non-technical audiences within a business context.

 |3.||Enterprise information systems||20.00|

 |4.||Societal and ethical issues and emerging trends||15.00|

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://omnia.usq.edu.au/textbooks/?year=2021&sem=03&subject1=CIS5100)